WP Optimal State Plugin Banner

 📤 4.5.
 How to Restore Database from an Uploaded File

 This feature is designed to upload a .sql or .sql.gz file.
-You can upload a compressed backup downloaded from this plugin or an uncompressed file from phpMyAdmin.
+You can upload a compressed backup downloaded from this plugin or an export from phpMyAdmin.

 🚨 WARNING